 These kid-approved cod cakes are a fun and tasty way to enjoy fish.
 Serve it as an appetizer or main course.
 Kids love the easy texture and light flavor.
 As a bonus they are very allergy friendly: gluten-free, dairy-free, egg-free, and nut-free.
+Obviously though, if you have a fish allergy then this meal is probably not the right one for you.

 “So these are crab cakes?”
 My husband asked.